Coherent-Partners/spark-python-sdk/docs/services.md

 ### Returns

 When successful, the method returns an `HttpResponse` object with the buffer containing the Excel file.
+Remember to implement mechanisms to save the file to your local machine.

 ## Recompile a service

-Every service in Spark is compiled using a specific compiler version -- usually the latest one.
+Every service in Spark is compiled using a specific compiler version - usually the latest one.
 However, you may want to recompile a service using a specific compiler version for various reasons.
 Keep in mind that a service recompilation is considered an update to the underlying Spark service but not to the Excel file